Admire the most astonishing panoramic views of Budapest and explore Margaret Island.

-Take a scenic ride on Budapest’s spectacular Danube riverbanks and enjoy the stunning view of the Parliament building and other famous landmarks of the city.
-Explore Margaret Island, the green oasis of Budapest featuring flower gardens, musical fountains and historic ruins on a 1-hour bicycle tour.
-Take a tour through the cobblestone streets of the medieval Buda Castle District, visit the 700-year old iconic Matthias church and enjoy an astonishing view of the city from Fisherman’s Bastion the most famous lookout in Budapest.
-Drive up to the top of Gellert Hill, the most famous vantage point in the city, view the Citadel and the Liberty Statue and admire an unparalleled view of Budapest.
+Enjoy a scenic ride along Budapest’s spectacular Danube riverbanks and bridges and marvel at the stunning view of the Parliament Building and nearly all the famous landmarks of the city.
+Enjoy a 1-hour bicycle tour on Margaret Island, a green oasis of Budapest featuring flower gardens, musical fountains, and historic ruins.
+Take a tour through the cobblestone streets of the fairytale Buda Castle District, and marvel at the 700-year-old iconic Matthias Church and the stunning view from Fisherman’s Bastion, the most famous lookout in Budapest.
+Drive up to Gellert Hill, the highest vantage point in the city, topped with the Citadel and the Liberty Statue, and admire the unparalleled view of Budapest.

 Tour highlights

-- Enjoy a scenic ride on the spectacular Danube riverbanks
+- Enjoy a ride along Budapest’s spectacular Danube riverbanks and bridges

 - Explore Margaret Island on a 1-hour bicycle tour